The Man from Earth: Holocene

-The Man from Earth: Holocene is an American science fiction drama film directed by Richard Schenkman and written by Richard Schenkman and Emerson Bixby, based on characters created by Bixby's father, science fiction writer Jerome Bixby.
-It is a sequel to the film The Man from Earth (2007).
+The Man from Earth: Holocene is a 2017 American science fiction drama film directed by Richard Schenkman and written by Richard Schenkman and Emerson Bixby, based on characters created by Bixby's father, science fiction writer Jerome Bixby.
+It is a sequel to the 2007 film The Man from Earth.
 David Lee Smith returns as the "John Oldman" character, the protagonist from the original film, although going by a different name.
 The marketing of the film was notable for leveraging a full spectrum of both conventional and "pirate" channels to maximize visibility and distribution.